giganttheo/giganttheo.github.io/_posts/2022-06-14-prompts_latent_space.md

 Arguably, the two latter prompts (4 & 5) don't give results as good nor as close to the prompts as the two that came before (2 & 3).

-This may be because these descriptions don't match the images that this model was trained to generate.
+This may be because these descriptions do not match the images that this model was trained to generate.

 This is what is called distribution shift (or domain shift) between training and inference.